 How to get there

 The entrance to Antelope Canyon is less than a ten-minute drive from the nearby town of Page.
 Page has a municipal airport and three main highways providing access to the town.
 You can rent a car from the airport when flying in if needed, but you will need to drive to the parking area.
 The Canyon site location is just off I-98 east of town.
 After leaving Page, you should start looking to turn left onto Indian Rte 222 after about four minutes.

 Other items of note

-When visiting, remember that this area is sacred to the Native Navajo, and dispersing human remains is not allowed.
+When visiting, remember that this area is sacred to the Native Navajo people, and dispersing human remains is not allowed.
 For a very long time, people have wanted their ashes spread at the Grand Canyon, from the top of a mountain peak, or in some other way relating to nature.
 While this may be important to the people that want this done, it can be disrespectful to sacred sites.
 It is okay if you can’t understand why.
-Imagine if the following way.
+Imagine in the following way.

 Because of this and other reasons, you may not carry anything with you unless it is in your pockets or a see-through plastic bag.
 That said, child carriers that strap to an adult are more than okay.
 Also, pets of any kind are not allowed on the hike for safety reasons (including service animals).

 Even with so much to do and visit within a ten-mile radius, Antelope Slot Canyon is worth the visit.

 Learn more about what we have to offer!